-In January 2018 he again showed with Cross Gallery, this time in Australia in 'The London Works'.
+In January 2018 he again showed with Cross Gallery, this time in Australia, in 'The London Works'.
 He showed a series of drawings that he made in the aftermath of The Fukushima Daiichi nuclear disaster in 2011.
 On 1 February X opened at Left Bank, Leeds UK.
 A ten year retrospective curated by Si Smith, featuring over 100 works including drawings, paintings, photographs, prints, constructions and collages, that showcases an unravelling of narratives from news stories and the political climate.
 To accompany X a zine was published which contains two essays on Hopkins; 'Working from Home' by Si Smith and 'Context is King' by Bruce Davies.
-Later in 2018 he will be showing further in Australia, London and Suffolk.

 2019 started with Hopkins being included in ‘Carl Plackman and His Circle’ at Pangolin Gallery, London.
 He exhibited ‘The Giantess and The Tower Block’ alongside artists including, Damien Hirst, Richard Wentworth, Alison Wilding, Phyllida Barlow, Tony Carter, Jonathan Callan, Brian Catling and works by Carl Plackman.